manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 ---

 ##### RAG
-RAG involves a retrieval step and integration with the LLM, while other grounding methods might involve fine-tuning or prompt engineering.
+RAG involves a retrieval step and then, integration with the LLM, while other grounding methods might involve fine-tuning or prompt engineering.
 RAG relies on readily available external data sources, while some grounding methods might require specialized knowledge databases or data products

 ---
-Grounding is the goal of ensuring AI models are accurate and reliable by connecting them to real-world knowledge, while RAG is a specific technique used to achieve that goal by retrieving and incorporating external information into the generation process
+Grounding has the goal of ensuring that AI models are accurate and reliable by connecting them to real-world knowledge, while RAG is a specific technique used to achieve that goal by retrieving and incorporating external information into the generation process.

 ### **Project: Method of Hallucination Reduction Using Hertz Rental Data on GCP Vertex AI**

 To start implementing a grounding solution for a company (Hertz Global Holding Inc. in our case), browse the Internet for publicly available Hertz's data.
-If possible, harvest unstructure data in various forms (text, pdf, videos, images etc).
+If possible, harvest unstructured data in various forms (text, pdf, videos, images etc).
 Log onto your GCP home page and search for Vertex AI.

 ---
 > [!IMPORTANT]
 > Please ensure that you enable billing before you start this project on Vertex AI.
-Even if you are using the initial $300 GCP free use, enabling billing will ensure that your pipeline and data flow will not break.
-If you have exhausted your initial $300 free GCP usage, it is quite inexpensive to implement this solution on GCP Vertex AI..
+Even if you are using the initial $300 GCP free use option, enabling billing will ensure that your pipeline and data flow will not break.
+If you have exhausted your initial $300 free GCP use option, it is quite inexpensive to implement this solution on GCP Vertex AI.

 ---
 Create a Vertex AI project and app.
-Select search App to create a custom search engine
+Select 'Search App' to create a custom search engine

 ![Image](https://github.com/user-attachments/assets/01525f1b-79c0-4f6a-8320-f9f177851db5)